 Mind reading in communication is where you tap into another’s psyche and know the intended meaning as well as ‘just knowing’ what they are going to say or do.
 It includes nonverbal cues.
 The words themselves don’t relay the whole meaning.

-Being able to ‘read’ people or mind reading in communication helps us interact with others in our personal, social, and work life.
+Being able to ‘read’ people or mind reading in communication helps us interact with others in our personal, social, and work lives.

 Relying on cues from past patterns may lead us astray at times.
 Have you had that?
 I think it’s harder today with the increasing use of social media platforms.
 We’re not having the person-to-person interactions to hone these skills but rather social media interaction is laying down cues without body language and facial expressions.